Up to €400

 What credit cards are available in Ireland?+

-The main credit card providers in Ireland are AIB, Bank of Ireland, Permanent TSB, An Post Money, and credit unions.
+The main credit card providers in Ireland are AIB, Bank of Ireland, Permanent TSB, An Post Money, and Avant Money.
 Revolut and N26 also offer card products that function similarly to credit cards for everyday spending.
 Each provider has different APRs, fees, and reward structures.

 Should I choose a credit card based on rewards or APR?+